 Reassignment and other personnel transfers as a whole are subject to legal constraints.
-Legal constraints include (1) principle of equal treatment (Article 3 of the Labor Standards Act), (2) prohibition of punitive disadvantageous treatment (Article 104, paragraph (2) of the Labor Standards Act, Article 4, paragraph (3) and Article 5, paragraph (2) of the Act on Promoting the Resolution of Individual Labor-Related Disputes, Article 49-3, paragraph (2), etc. of the Worker Dispatching Act, Article 38-4, paragraph (1), item (vi) the Labor Standards Act, and Articles 3 and 6 of the Whistleblower Protection Act), (3) prohibition of unfair labor practices (Article 7 of the Labor Union Act), (4) prohibition of disadvantageous treatment on the grounds of pregnancy or childbirth, etc. (Article 9, paragraph (3) of the Equal Employment Opportunity Act), (5) prohibition of disadvantageous treatment on the grounds of applying for and acquiring child care leave, family care leave, or time off for sick/injured childcare, etc. (Article 10, etc. of the Child Care and Family Care Leave Act provides that when a reassignment causes any worker to face difficulties in providing child care or family care.
+Legal constraints include, for example, (1) principle of equal treatment (Article 3 of the Labor Standards Act); (2) prohibition of punitive disadvantageous treatment (Article 104, paragraph (2) of the Labor Standards Act, Article 4, paragraph (3) and Article 5, paragraph (2) of the Act on Promoting the Resolution of Individual Labor-Related Disputes, Article 49-3, paragraph (2), etc. of the Worker Dispatching Act, Article 38-4, paragraph (1), item (vi) the Labor Standards Act, and Articles 3 and 6 of the Whistleblower Protection Act); (3) prohibition of unfair labor practices (Article 7 of the Labor Union Act); (4) prohibition of discrimination on the basis of sex (Article 6, paragraph (1) of the Equal Employment Opportunity Act); (5) prohibition of disadvantageous treatment on the grounds of pregnancy or childbirth, etc. (Article 9, paragraph (3) of the Equal Employment Opportunity Act); (6) prohibition of disadvantageous treatment on the grounds of applying for and acquiring child care leave, family care leave, or time off for sick/injured childcare, etc. (Article 10, etc. of the Child Care and Family Care Leave Act); and (7) public policy (Article 90 of the Civil Code).
+Article 26 of the Child Care and Family Care Leave Act provides that when a reassignment causes any worker to face difficulties in providing child care or family care, the employer must give consideration for the worker's situation with regard to child care or family care.